TimVanMourik/Porcupine/docs/_documentation/basics_4_code_editor.md

 Perhaps Porcupine's coolest feature is that it automatically generates the code necessary to actually run your pipeline.
-This bring us to Porcupine's "code-editor", located below the workflow-editor.
-Once you have defined your pipeline using the workflow and node-editor, simply click the `Generate code` button left of the code-editor, and you're done!
+This bring us to Porcupine's "code editor", located below the workflow editor.
+Once you have defined your pipeline using the workflow and node editor, simply click the `Generate code` button left of the code editor, and you're done!

 <figure>
 	<a href="{{ site.url }}{{ site.baseurl }}/documentation/images/code_editor.gif"><img
     src="{{ site.url }}{{ site.baseurl }}/{{ example_path }}/documentation/images/code_editor.gif"></a>
-	<figcaption>The "code-editor" in action (click to enlarge)</figcaption>
+	<figcaption>The "code editor" in action (click to enlarge)</figcaption>
 </figure>

 ### Generating Nipype-based Python scripts
-After pressing "Generate code", you'll see that Porcupine creates a Python script under the Nipype-tab in the code-editor.
+After pressing "Generate code", you'll see that Porcupine creates a Python script under the Nipype-tab in the code editor.
 In this script, all the necessary imports, initialization of nodes, connection between nodes, and the actual call to execute the pipeline (or "workflow", in Nipype-terms) are properly defined.
 In other words, you can just save the script (using the "Save code"